-Where it is determined that a student has not met the Course Completion Criteria, they place themselves at risk of receiving an 'N' (non-completion of course) determination.
-An 'N' determination will mean that the course will not be listed on the student's Record of Achievement.
-In Year 12, students must make a genuine attempt at assessment tasks that contribute in excess of 50% of available marks.
-Completion of tasks worth exactly 50% is not sufficient; tasks worth in excess of 50% must be completed.
+Where it is determined that a student has not met the course completion requirements, they place themselves at risk of receiving a determination of non-completion of course requirements.
+This will mean that the course will not be listed on the student's Record of Achievement and may affect the student's eligibility for the Higher School Certificate.
+In Year 12, students must make a genuine attempt at assessment tasks that contribute in excess of 50% of the available marks.
+Completion of tasks worthy of exactly 50% is not sufficient; tasks worth in excess of 50% must be completed.